badlogic/ledit/README.md

 # Usage
 ledit lets you browse Reddit, Hackernews, and RSS feeds in a desktop and mobile friendly way.
 It is aimed at consumption, not participation.
 Here's how you use it.

-## Feeds
+## Sources, Feeds, Posts
-A feed is a subreddit, Hackernews, or an RSS feed.
-You can specify which feed you want to view by clicking on the feed displayed in the site header:

-1. In the browser address bar, append `#r/subreddit`, `#hn/`, or `#rss/https://example.com/rss`.
+A source is a website or protocol which provides one or more feeds.
+Currently supported sources are Reddit, Hackernews, and RSS.
+Each source has a prefix:

+- Reddit: `r/`
+- Hackernews: `hn/`
+- RSS: `rss/`

+A feed is a stream of posts or articles.
+Currently supported feeds are Reddit subreddits and RSS feeds.
+Hackernews is special, in that it is a single feed source.
+Posts in a feed may optionally be sorted by some criteria depending on the source.
+E.g. posts of a subreddit can be sorted or filtered by hot, new, rising, and so on.
+Posts from Hackernews can be filtered by news, new, ask HN, show HN, etc.

+A feed is identified by a name or url in combination with its source's prefix.
+E.g. the subreddit `cats` is identified by `r/cats`, the RSS feed of Ars Technica is identified by `rss/https://feeds.arstechnica.com/arstechnica/index`.

+A post consists of at least of a title, link, and publication date.
+It may optionally include a preview, comments, and a score, which ledit will happily display.

+## Viewing one or more feeds
-2. Click the source name in the header of the site and enter a new source, e.g. `r/all`, or `rss/http://example.com/rss``.
+To open a feed from a source in ledit, click the currently displayed feed's name in the header, enter the new feed's name, e.g. `r/cats`, `hn/`, or `rss/https://feeds.arstechnica.com/arstechnica/index`, and press enter.

-In case of Reddit, you can view multi-subreddits by simply concatenating the subreddit names with a `+`.
-E.g. `r/pics+videos+science` will show you posts from these 3 subreddits in a single stream.
+ledit will then load and show the new feed's posts.

-In case of RSS, you can view multiple feeds by simply concatenating their URLs with a `+`.
-E.g. `rss/https://news.site.com/rss+https://othernews.uk/rss` will show you posts from both RSS feeds in a single stream.
+In case of Reddit and RSS, you can view multiple feeds at once.
+Concatenate the feed names or URls with a `+`.
+E.g. `r/cats+dogs` will show posts from both subreddits `cats` and `dogs`, `rss/https://feeds.arstechnica.com/arstechnica/index+https://techcrunch.com/feed/` will show posts from both Ars Technica and TechCrunch.

+Depending on the source, you can sort or filter the currently displayed feed.
+Use the select box in the top right corner to do so.
+For Reddit feeds, you can sort by new, rising, etc. For the singular Hackernews feed, you can filter by news, ask HN, show HN, and so forth.
+RSS feeds to not offer sorting options.
+Instead, posts are sorted by publication date.

+## Post previews
+A post may have preview content, such as the text of a self-post on Reddit, images, videos, and so on.

+If the preview content is very large, ledit will limit its height.
+Click the "Show more" button to expand the preview content to its full height.
+Click the contents of the expanded preview to collapse it again.

+If the preview content is an image gallery, ledit will display an gallery icon together with the number of images in the gallery at the bottom of the post.
+Click the image itself (not the icon) to expand the gallery.
+Click any image in the gallery to collapse the gallery again.

+If you've started a video and scroll it out of view, ledit will automatically pause it.

+## Comments
+If a post has comments, ledit will show a comment icon and the number of comments at the bottom of the post.
+To view the comments, click the comment icon.
+To collapse the comments, click the comment icon again.
+Alternatively, you can press the `Escape` key on desktop, or swipe back on mobile to collapse the comment section.

+You can click on any comment to collapse or expand its child comments.

+## Bookmarks
+Manually entering feed names all the time is tedious.
+Instead, you can bookmark the currently viewed feed by clicking the bookmark item in the top right corner.

+To access you bookmarks, click the icon in the top left corner.
+To open a bookmark, click its name.

-Use the bookmark button in the header to bookmark the currently viewed source.
+To make the bookmark the default feed to view when you open ledit, click the bookmark's checkmark.

+Clock the pencil to edit a bookmark.
+You can give it a memorable label.
+You can also specify additional feeds in the text area by separating them via `,` or a new line.
+This is often more comfortable compared to entering multiple feeds in the single line text input in the header of the site.

+To remove the bookmark, click `-`.

+## Settings
-To access your bookmarks and settings, click the icon in the top left corner of the site header.
+To access the settings, click the icon in the top left corner.
+The settings are displayed after the bookmarks.

-You can open a bookmark by simply clicking it.
-You can make a bookmark the default by clicking its checkmark.
-You can remove a bookmark by clicking `-`.

-You can choose between the `Light` and `Dark` theme in the settings and toggle whether to collapse already seen posts.
-The `Hide seen posts` option is experimental.
-It will load content from the currently selected source until it finds posts that you have not yet seen.
+You can choose between the `Light` and `Dark` theme in the `Theme` section.

-Finally, each source offers sorting options via the select box in the top right corner of the site header.
-Play around with them.
+You can toggle collapsing of already seen posts in the `View options` section.
+A post is considered seen as soon as its visible in the browser window.
+In its collapsed form, ledit will gray it out and only show the most basic information, to make it visually obvious that you've seen this post before.

+The `Hide seen posts` setting is actually more of an action.
+It will remove all seen posts from the currently viewed stream.
+If no posts are left to be shown, ledit will automatically fetch older posts from the feed.
+This option is useful if the feed you view hasn't had recent posts and you just want to binge consume.

+Instead of clicking the `X` in the top left corner to close the settings, you can also press the `Escape` key on the desktop, or swipe back on your mobile phone.

+At the bottom of the settings, you'll find `Rest to defaults`.
+Clicking this will delete all your bookmarks and replace them with the default bookmarks.
+It will also reset the theme and view options.
+Use with care: removed bookmarks can only be restored by re-entering their source prefix and name or URL!

 # Development
 You'll need [Node.js](https://nodejs.org/en) for development.
 Assuming you have Node installed: